tisonjaywerner-spec/Fitness-Tracking-App/README.md

 └── screenshots/       # Dashboard and app UI
 ```

-## Live App

-`[Add link if you want it public, e.g. https://tisons-workout-tracker.azurewebsites.net]`

 ## What I Learned

 - Building a relational schema from scratch and normalizing it as requirements changed